-This is one of the key differences between general praise we give to our kids and strategic praise.
+This is one of the key differences between the general praise we give our kids and strategic praise.
 When we are being strategic, our praise is meant to teach and reinforce new skills.
-When you praise, rather than saying, “Great job!”, you might instead say, “Great job!
+When you praise, rather than saying, “Great job!” you might instead say, “Great job!
 I love how you shared your toy so nicely with your brother!”

 - Do Add Physical Touch:

-After you offer enthusiastic and specific praise to your child, also provide physical touch.
+After you offer your child enthusiastic and specific praise, provide physical touch.
 This might be a hug, a pat on the back, a kiss on the forehead, a ruffle of their hair, or a high-five.
 This added interaction can enhance the emotional bond with our children.
 My kids adore hugs and kisses and love ALL the snuggles.

 - Do Praise Immediately:

-If you are trying to develop a new behavior, you need to make sure you offer the praise immediately.
+If you are trying to develop a new behavior, please make sure you offer the praise right away.
 For instance, as soon as your child listens and follows a direction, praise.
 As soon as your child shares with their sister, praise.
 As soon as your child heads to their bedroom to cool off rather than hitting, praise.

 - Do Praise in Small Increments: